CSCI-215-WebsiteProgramming/CSCI215_Lab_03/README.md

 Compute the Body Surface Area (BSA), Ideal Body Weight (Male or Female), and Body Mass Index (BMI) values using the JavaScript programming language.

-When finished, only upload the completed behavior.txt file to Dropbox.
+When finished, commit and push to Github.

 To check the correctness of your calculations, you may use this website: http://www.medcalc.com/body.html